 The University of Sussex is a leading research-intensive university near Brighton, in the South East of the UK Surrounded by the South Downs National Park, the campus combines award-winning architecture with green open spaces.
-The University of Sussex has more than 17,000 students.
-About 24% of the student body are overseas students – including more than 100 Canadian LLB students – with more than 100 different nationalities represented.
+Sussex is currently ranked 1st in the World for Development Studies, and Top 100 worldwide for Social Science.
+Sussex has also won awards for student diversity, student retention, and environmental sustainability.

 Sussex Law School is one of the most successful and vibrant in the UK.
 Ranked in the Top 100 worldwide (World University Rankings 2019), it houses award-winning teachers and is a leading research intensive institution.
 Students explore law in its political, social, economic and cultural contexts, allowing them to understand yet question and challenge current legal theory.

 Once at Sussex you can get involved in legal competitions to develop legal practice skills, giving you the opportunity to boost your employability and network with law firms.
 You can take part in these competitions in all stages of your studies.
 Sussex runs a range of contests, including:

 By taking part in these Sussex-run events, you will gain valuable experience and enhance your skills before competing at national and international levels.
 Sussex law students have a strong history of success in various mooting competitions in the UK and internationally.

 The program’s range of clinical legal work also will allow you to use your developing expertise in the real world.
 Sussex Clinical Legal Education has links to a variety of not-for-profit legal projects and offers you the opportunity to expand your education and skills in a practical way.
 Some of the current legal projects include:

 Sussex offers 11 varied housing options to choose from, both on and off campus.
 In your first year, you are guaranteed university-managed housing.
 All rooms are single occupancy, providing you with your own space to relax and study.
 About 45% of accommodations offer ensuite rooms, with the rest sharing bathroom facilities.